Kim Kardashian Private Island Bash Amid Pandemic Draws Fierce Backlash

-Kim Kardashian West’s birthday photos didn’t receive the reaction she likely expected on Tuesday, with Twitter users calling the reality star “cruel” and “insensitive” for posting about her private island bash as people continue to suffer from the coronavirus pandemic.
+Kim Kardashian West’s birthday photos didn’t receive the reaction she likely expected on Tuesday, with Twitter users calling the reality star “cruel” and “insensitive” for posting about her private island bash as people continue to suffer from the coronavirus pandemic, NBC News reports.

 The reality television star and business mogul turned 40 last week but posted a series of tweets sharing moments from her celebration to Twitter and Instagram on Tuesday.
 Kardashian acknowledged the coronavirus pandemic and how "privileged" she is when such a vacation is "so far out of reach" for most people.